Basic guppy genetics

 Heterozygosity: If two different alleles for a specific gene are present.

-Homozygosity: When an allele inherited from a sire is the same as the one inherited from the dam.
+Homozygosity: When an allele inherited from a male is the same as the one inherited from the female.

 Inbreeding Depression: A reduction in fitness due to the mating of closely related and often genetically similar individuals; creating a loss of robustness due to expression of deleterious recessive alleles.
 This may result in an inability to respond to selection from lack of residual heterozygosity.